joeyanovich/DIO-clone-netflix/README.md

-Clone da netflix realizado pelo Bootcamp oferecido pela Digital Innovation One
+## Netflix clone

+Project created through the Bootcamp offered by DIO (Digital Innovation One)